17 Walks in Edinburgh to Get Your Step Count Up!

 Union Canal with Cafe Boat Edinburgh

-Along the foot and cycle route you can visit the grand and majestic Linlithgow Palace and loch.
+Along the foot and cycle route, you can visit the grand and majestic Linlithgow Palace and loch.

 Download the Union Canal Unlocked app to discover the story of the canal.